 Torpedoes

-Each torpedo contained several hundred pounds of explosive, usually TNT, that detonated on contact with the hull of its target.
-As the war progressed, the British made rapid advances in underwater torpedoes and managed to sink at least 18 German U-boats with them.
+As the war progressed, the British made rapid advances in torpedoes and sank at least 18 German U-boats with them.

 “The Germans’ combination of submarine and torpedo technology came close to winning the First World War for the German navy in 1917.
 The Allies were terror-stricken by the invisible enemy.
 By World War I, German models weighed almost 2,500 pounds and cruised at speeds close to 40 miles per hour.”